jaidenschembri/bookshelf-ai/README.md

 This is a demo application.
 For production use, consider:
 - Implementing proper error handling
 - Adding comprehensive testing
-- Setting up proper authentication
+- Setting up proper authentication with secure secrets
-- Using a production database
+- Using a production database (PostgreSQL, MySQL)
+- Adding database migrations with Alembic
 - Adding rate limiting and security measures
 - Implementing proper logging and monitoring
+- Using environment-specific configuration

 ---